alex-ant/spl/README.md

 spl is a small command-line tool for splitting strings using a substring as a delimiter.

 ### Features
-* The input source can be either STDIN or a file.
+* The input source can be either STDIN or a file
-* You may request to output one or more parts for each input line.
+* You may request to output one or more parts for each input line
-* A custom output delimiter can be set.
+* A custom output delimiter can be set

 ### Installation